 What about shipping costs?
 Is there a minimum purchase amount?
 Tip: If you're making several purchases, try to combine them on the same order when possible.
 Not only does it reduce the number of transactions you have to make, but you might save a bundle on shipping costs too!

 Use Strong Passwords

 Use a strong, unique password or pass phrase where allowed.
+See our recommendations for creating strong passwords.
 Most online banks (and some retail websites) offer an additional layer of security such as:

 Using an on-screen keyboard to enter in passwords (this protects against keyloggers).

 Requiring an additional password or personal identification number.

 Requiring you to answer a challenge-response question each time you login (e.g., what is your grandmother's maiden name?).